-National Non Domestic Rates (NNDR) - NNDR is a tax charged on commercial properties.
+National Non Domestic Rates (NNDR) ( also known as business rates)- NNDR is a tax charged on commercial properties.
 It is calculated by multiplying a property's 'rateable value' by a nationally set amount (known as the 'NNDR multiplier').
 The council acts as a collecting agency for central government and passes all income to it.
 The government then redistributes the money it receives back to local authorities based on resident population.